Our Lady of Lourdes: Reported healings

-The location of the spring was described to Soubirous by an apparition of Our Lady of Lourdes on 25 February 1858.
-Since that time many thousands of pilgrims to Lourdes have followed the instruction of Our Lady of Lourdes to "drink at the spring and wash in it".
+The location of the spring was allegedly described to Soubirous by an apparition of Our Lady of Lourdes on 25 February 1858.
+Since that time many thousands of pilgrims to Lourdes have followed the instruction attributed to Our Lady of Lourdes to "drink at the spring and wash in it".

 Lourdes water has become a focus of devotion to the Virgin Mary at Lourdes.
-The Catholic Church has formally endorsed, although not dogmatic, for sick people to bathe and visit Lourdes for healing.
+The Catholic Church permits the water's consumption and use by bathers and other visitors to Lourdes, but the Church has taken no position concerning the water's supposed healing properties.
 Since the apparitions, many people have claimed to have been cured by drinking or bathing in it, and the Lourdes authorities provide it free of charge to any who ask for it.

 An analysis of the water was commissioned by then mayor of Lourdes, Monsieur Anselme Lacadé in 1858.
 It was conducted by a professor in Toulouse, who determined that the water was potable and that it contained the following: oxygen, nitrogen, carbonic acid, carbonates of lime and magnesia, a trace of carbonate of iron, an alkaline carbonate or silicate, chlorides of potassium and sodium, traces of sulphates of potassium and soda, traces of ammonia, and traces of iodine.
 Essentially, the water is pure and inert.
 Lacadé had hoped that Lourdes water might have special mineral properties which would allow him to develop Lourdes into a spa town, to compete with neighbouring Cauterets and Bagnères-de-Bigorre.
+Skeptical responses to those reports often claim that auto-suggestion and the placebo effect were the cause of those healings after pilgrimage to the sanctuary.

 The Lourdes Medical Bureau

 To ensure claims of cures were examined properly and to protect the town from fraudulent claims of miracles, the Lourdes Medical Bureau (Bureau Medical) was established at the request of Pope Pius X. It is completely under medical rather than ecclesiastical supervision.
 Approximately 7,500 people have sought to have their case confirmed as a miracle, of which 70 have been declared scientifically inexplicable by the bureau.
+The methodological procedures of the bureau have received numerous criticisms over the years, and the healings sometimes considered to be a "neuropsychiatric phenomenon".
+Some have coined the Lourdes effect to describe how none of the healings have involved dramatic, unambiguous events growing back a limb but inconclusive and opaque results.